spikeydragoon/Cross-Ark-Chat/README.md

 3a:Optionally if you want to setup a badword list then configure settings in `_wordfilter.json`.
 If you dont plan to use badword filters then can just ignore this file.
 Do not delete this file as program wont run if its missing.

 4:Launch the program and enjoy.
-For discord version only you must type `d!startchat` in your discord server to start Cross Chat.
-If you changed the prefix in the config then use that instead of `d!` with `startchat`.
-Example `dt!startchat`.

 ## Configuration